 After all the uncertainty about whether my flight would actually depart due to the eruption of Eyjafjallajökull in Iceland I get away with only a short delay on the first full day after flights from UK were restarted.
 On the first leg to Madrid I sat in my favourite window seat on the starboard side of the plane and was treated to possibly the best sunset I have ever seen from a plane.
 As we headed SW across the Channel towards Brittany the entire horizon was red and the sun itself looked a lot like the Great Red Spot on Jupiter, presumably as result of the volcanic ash.

 I make my connection in Madrid and have a pleasant overnight flight on Lan and arrive at the Alston Inn Hotel in Quito at 08:00.
-Although it is early the Hotel let have my room.
+Although it is early, ny room is ready and the hotel let me check in early.
 So far all has gone well.

-I cannot say that Quito does much for me as a destination, the Old Town is quite interesting but nothing outstanding apart from the setting with the whole city surrounded by mountains and volcanoes.
+I cannot say that Quito does much for me as a destination, the Old Town is quite interesting but nothing outstanding apart from the setting in which the whole city is surrounded by mountains and volcanoes.
 The new town where I stayed is a tourist ghetto with little to recommend it.

 My view of Quito may be coloured by the fact that I got mugged by three men little more than 100m from my hotel.
-I found out the day after that both our driver and leader had also been mugged in he same spot a few days earlier.
-My visit to the local police station to report the attack was also an interesting view of local life.
+I found out the day after that both our driver and leader had also been mugged in the same area a few days earlier.
+My visit to the local police station to report the attack provided me with an interesting view of local life.
 I was a little sore and stiff for a few days but no real damage.